 • Discriminate against any person on the basis of a protected characteristic in admission to, or employment in, any apprenticeship or other training program.

 • Discriminate against a person with a disability by interfering with the person's use of an aid or appliance, including a service animal.

 • Refuse to allow an employee's service animal to accompany the employee at all times in the workplace.

-• Print or publish a notice or advertisement indicating any preference, limitation, specification, or discrimination on the basis of a protected characteristic.
+• Print or publish a notice or advertisement indicating any preference, limitation, specification, or discrimination based on a protected characteristic.

 • Discriminate or retaliate against an employee or ...